HypeCheck

 Red Flags to Watch For

-• None of the provided studies tested glutathione as a standalone oral supplement — all used it as a biomarker, not an intervention
+• None of the provided studies tested glutathione as a standalone oral supplement — all references are to it as a biomarker, not an intervention.

 Products Containing Glutathione